War in Donbas: Ukrainian public opinion

 A joint poll done by Levada and the Kyiv International Institute of Sociology from September to October 2020 found that in the breakaway regions controlled by the DPR/LPR, over half of the respondents wanted to join Russia (either with or without some autonomous status) while less than one-tenth wanted independence and 12% wanted reintegration into Ukraine.
 It contrasted with respondents in Kyiv-controlled Donbas, where a vast majority felt the separatist regions should be returned to Ukraine.
 According to results from Levada in January 2022, roughly 70% of those in the breakaway regions said their territories should become part of Russia.

+By 2021 72% of Ukrainians viewed Russia as an enemy state.
+The share of those who described their attitudes to Russian people as "warm" declined from 47% in May 2018 to 30% in April 2021.
+In 2020, 61% of Ukrainians viewed the conflict as a "Russian aggression with the use of local militants," and only 21% argued that it was a civil war.
+In the East, 42.2% of respondents considered the war to be an "internal conflict."
+After the full-scale invasion, 6% of respondents in the East and 1% in all other regions viewed the war as an attempt to protect the Russian-speaking population.

 Russia

 A series of anti-war demonstrations took place in Russia in 2014.
 Protesters held two protest rallies on 2 and 15 March 2014.
 The latter, known as the March of Peace (Марш Мира, Marsh Mira), took place in Moscow a day before the Crimean referendum.
 The protests were the largest in Russia since the 2011–13 Russian protests.

 Boris Nemtsov said that the public opinion was being manipulated by means of agitation and propaganda, with those who opposed the government's policy denied access to the media.